AaltoSmartCom/dss-demonstrations/README.md

 This is the demonstration repository for project DSS : https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/eSignature.
 The MOCCA -adapter has been deleted since it's unecessary for the current use case.

+- Find more documentation in the "[documentation](./documentation)" directory.

 ## Building the enviroment